Joshndroid/TypeText/README.md

 Custom tokens are stored in `tokens.json` beside snippets and settings.
 Use Edit > Tokens to add central values such as `{program.version}` or `{company.name}`.
+The Tokens editor header lets you switch the sidebar between custom tokens and static date/time tokens.
 Updating one custom token changes every snippet that uses it the next time TypeText types the snippet.

+## Editor Controls

+The Edit tab has separate Groups, Snippets, and Tokens views.
+In the Snippets view, the header dropdown selects the active snippet group, and Snippet Details provides Copy, Move, and Tokens menus.
+In the Tokens view, the header dropdown switches the sidebar between Custom Tokens and Static Tokens.

+The app uses an in-app window header instead of the operating system title bar.
+Use **Min** to hide TypeText to the background, **Max** to toggle maximize, and **Exit** to quit the app.

 ## Build And Run